Patrick Pass

-Patrick DeAndrea Pass (born December 31, 1977) is an American football coach and former fullback, who is currently the director of football personnel development for the Massachusetts Pirates of the Indoor Football League (IFL).
-He was drafted by the New England Patriots in the seventh round of the 2000 NFL Draft.
+Patrick DeAndrea Pass (born December 31, 1977) is an American football coach and former fullback, who was the director of football personnel development for the Massachusetts Pirates of the Indoor Football League (IFL) until he was suspended from the IFL indefinitely.
+He was drafted by the New England Patriots in the seventh round of the 2000 NFL draft.
 He played college football at Georgia.
 He has also been a member of the New York Giants and the Houston Texans.

-Early years
+Early life

 Pass attended Tucker High School in Tucker, Georgia, and lettered in football and baseball.
 In football, he was a three-year starter at running back, and as a senior, he was also named as an All-USA selection by USA Today.

 College career

 Pass attended the University of Georgia, where he played football as a running back, quarterback, receiver, and kick returner.
 Before his freshman season, he was drafted by the Florida Marlins in the 1996 Major League Baseball draft, and played that summer in the Marlins' farm system.
 He played again in the Marlins' minor league system before his sophomore and junior seasons in 1997 and 1998.